bioidiap/bob.bio.base/doc/implementation.rst

 If you know and want to use it, just derive your class from :py:class:`bob.bio.base.database.ZTBioDatabase` instead, and additionally overwrite the following functions:

 * ``tobjects(self, groups=None, protocol=None, model_ids=None, **kwargs)``
-    This function must return a list of ``bob.db.base.database.BioFile`` objects used for `T` normalization.
+    This function must return a list of ``bob.bio.base.database.BioFile`` objects used for `T` normalization.

 * ``zobjects(self, groups=None, protocol=None, **kwargs)``
-     This function must return a list of ``bob.db.base.database.BioFile`` objects used for `Z` normalization.
+     This function must return a list of ``bob.bio.base.database.BioFile`` objects used for `Z` normalization.

 * ``tmodel_ids_with_protocol(self, protocol=None, groups=None, **kwargs)``
     The ids for the T norm models for the given group and protocol.